dazham/Convertify/README.md

 # Convertify
-A browser extension that converts and/or download images in different formats (like JPG, PNG, WebP, etc.) in just one click.
+A simple browser extension that converts and/or download images in different formats (like JPG, PNG, WebP, etc.) in just one click.
+It's my first ever project :D